 Graduate assistants work closely with Sociology Professors in teaching and research activities.
-Assistantships pay a 9-month $9,846 stipend (for in-State students)* and are awarded based on qualifications.
+Assistantships are competitive and are awarded based on qualifications.

 - Must have a regular admission to and regular standing in the Sociology department as a Masters student

 - Maintain a full time course work load (6-9 credit hours per semester)

 - Work 10 or 20 hours per week